Analogues of Finite Blaschke Products as Inner Functions: Analogues of Finite Blaschke Products

 On the other hand, it follows from the formula for $B$ as a linear combination of Bergman kernels, all residues of $B$ at $1/\overline{\lambda}_1,\ldots, 1/\overline{\lambda}_s$ are zero.
 As a consequence, $q$ is uniquely determined (up to a constant) from this condition.
 This approach provides a different way to construct analogues of finite Blaschke products in $A^2$, which does not involve determinants.
 The above argument can be adapted for the case of repeated points. \end{remark}

-\begin{corollary} Assume that any function that is analytic and non-vanishing on a neighborhood of $\overline{\Omega}$ is cyclic in $\h$ (this is true for all weighted Hardy spaces $\h_{w}$, including the Hardy, Bergman and Dirichlet-type spaces).
+{In some spaces, we can also deduce when an inner function is an analogue of a finite Blaschke product based on its analyticity.
+In particular, we can do so when any function that is analytic and non-vanishing on a neighborhood of $\overline{\Omega}$ is also cyclic in $\h$.
+This assumption is true for all weighted Hardy spaces $H^2_{w}$, including the Hardy, Bergman and Dirichlet-type spaces.}

+\begin{corollary} Assume that any function that is analytic and non-vanishing on a neighborhood of $\overline{\Omega}$ is cyclic in $\h$.
 Let $f$ be an $\h$-inner function that is analytic on a neighborhood of $\overline{\Omega}$.
 Then $f$ must be a linear combination of kernel functions and hence, $f$ is determined by Theorem \ref{modified_le}.
-In particular, all rational $A^2$-inner functions are Shaprio--Shields functions. \end{corollary}
+In particular, all rational $A^2$-inner functions are Shapiro--Shields functions. \end{corollary}

 \begin{proof} Write $f(z) = p(z)g(z)$, where $p$ is a polynomial and $g$ is analytic and non-vanishing on a neighborhood of $\overline{\Omega}$.
 By the definition of inner functions, we see that $f$ belongs to the orthogonal complement of $[Sf] = [qg]$, where $q(z)=zp(z)$.
 Since $g$ is cyclic, it follows that $[Sf]=[q]$.
 On the other hand, Theorem \ref{feqfr} shows that $[q]^{\perp}$ is spanned by a finite collection of kernel functions.
 As a result, $f$ is of the form described in Theorem \ref{modified_le}. \end{proof}